meldurson/AllTameable/README_New.md

 __The current state of the mod includes the following features:__
 ![Creatures](https://raw.githubusercontent.com/meldurson/AllTameable/main/Pics/LoxHatchlingUlv_5to1.png)

-* Ability to tame any creature specified in the config including added by RRRM (Others may work I just haven't tested)
+* Ability to tame any creature specified in the config including added other mods
 * Works in singleplayer, multiplayer, and dedicated server as long as all parties and the server have the mod installed
-* Added a craftable item that when hovering over a creature and wielding the item it will show taming time and acceptable consumables
+* Added craftable items that when hovering over a creature and wielding the item it will show taming time and acceptable consumables
 * Ability to have hatchable dragon eggs
 * New Config solution to more easily manage creature tames
 * CLLC integration(Optional):